mythaxis/mythaxis.github.io/content/issue-24/Thy Servant Death.md

 ---
 title: "Thy Servant, Death"
 date: 2020-12-15
-image: images/ThyServantDeath.png
 issue: Issue 24

 author: Scott J. Couturier
+authors:
+    - Scott J. Couturier
 copyright: '© Scott J. Couturier 2020 All Rights Reserved'
+showAuthorFooter: true

 description: "There's nothing quite like The Gothic for wrapping a reader in a strange atmosphere: painting with morbid darkness, sinking a chill deep down into the bones, or perhaps too-vivid colour as fangs sink into the richest vein.
 Scott J. Couturier offers up an incomparable gift in answer to the age-old question, \"What do you give to the man who has, or had, everything?\""

+morelink: 'A gift that keeps on...'

+image: images/ThyServantDeath.png
+imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [1987599](https://pixabay.com/photos/eye-alligator-reptile-nature-1446419/), and [dlonrax](https://pixabay.com/photos/gig-concert-show-music-event-3518406/)."

 type: stock
-slug: 'thy-servant-death'
+slug: thy-servant-death

-morelink: 'A gift that keeps on...'
+weight: 4
 draft: true
 ---